marshyski/cosmodrome/README.md

 **Setup:**

+*Generating an SSL cert is optional but recommended as your data is important.*

 Generate a self-signed SSL cert and key (dev/test purposes only):

     openssl req -subj '/CN=cosmodrome.com/O=cosmodrome/C=US' -new -newkey rsa:2048 -days 365 -nodes -sha256 -keyout cosmodrome.key -out cosmodrome.cert